Stokes Equation (1D)

 \[\begin{equation} 0 = -\frac{\partial{P}}{\partial{x}} + \frac{\partial{\tau_{xy}}}{\partial{y}} = -\frac{\partial{P}}{\partial{x}} + \frac{\partial}{\partial{y}}\left(\eta\frac{\partial{v_x}}{\partial{y}}\right). \end{equation}\]

-Using a central difference approximation for the shear stress, Equation (8) becomes:
+Using a central difference approximation for the shear stress gives

-Approximating the velocity derivatives using central differences gives:
+Approximating the velocity derivatives using central differences yields

-Rewriting the above in terms of the unknown velocities, the equation becomes:
+Rewriting the equation in terms of the unknown velocities gives

-This again results in a linear system of equations with a tridiagonal coefficient matrix.
+This again produces a linear system with a tridiagonal coefficient matrix.

 Boundary Conditions

-To solve the equations, boundary conditions must be specified.
-For both Dirichlet and Neumann boundary conditions, the velocity values at the ghost nodes need to be defined.
-As with thermal boundary conditions, the ghost node velocities can be determined by assuming either a constant velocity at the boundary (Dirichlet) or a constant velocity gradient across the boundary (Neumann).
-The ghost node velocities are defined as:
+Boundary conditions must be specified to solve the system.
+For both Dirichlet and Neumann boundary conditions, velocity values at the ghost nodes must be defined.
+Similar to the thermal problem, ghost node velocities are determined either by prescribing a constant velocity at the boundary (Dirichlet) or by imposing a constant velocity gradient across the boundary (Neumann).

 Dirichlet Boundary Conditions